polvi/mcp-todo/README.md

 ### Testing with MCP Dev Tool

-Test the MCP server with the development tool:
+In a separate terminal (flask app must be running), test the MCP server with the development tool:
 ```
 mcp dev mcp_server.py
 ```